cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

   content.

 Major type 3:

-: a text string, specifically a string of Unicode characters that is encoded as UTF-8 {{RFC3629}}.
-The format of this type is identical to that of byte strings (major type 2), that is, as with major type 2, the length gives the number of bytes.
+: a text string ({{cbor-data-models}}), encoded as UTF-8 ({{RFC3629}}).
+The number of bytes in the string is equal to the argument.
+A string containing an invalid UTF-8 sequence is well-formed but invalid.
 This type is provided for systems that need to interpret or display human-readable text, and allows the differentiation between unstructured bytes and text that has a specified repertoire and encoding.
 In contrast to formats